 Brazosport High School in Freeport, Texas, joined the THSCMP during the 2018-2019 academic year, allowing the program to expand to a section of the developed coast that was previously not monitored (Fig. 7).
 Significant changes to the beach and small dune system on Follets Island and Quintana Beach have been documented over the Brazosport's short monitoring period.
-At the QUIN1 location at Quintana Beach County Park, the small foredune that was present when the profile was established had been destroyed and the vegetation line moved 15 meters landward between January 2020 and May 2021 (Fig. 22).
-At SURF2, the vegetation line also moved landward and the elevation of the profile was lowered at the datum point.
-Students map the shoreline position of a segment between Surfside Jetty County Park and a rock revetment protecting Beach Drive.
-At times, the shoreline position (wet/dry line) is beneath or behind structures that are located on the beach (Appendix D).
-During the 2021-22 academic year, a new site was established at Stahlman Park in Surfside Beach (SURF4) to replace the beach profile lost due to erosion at SURF1.
-Initial measurements at this new location created a baseline dataset to monitor changes in the beach and dune system into the future (Appendix C).
+At the QUIN1 location in Quintana Beach County Park, the small foredune that was present when the profile was established had been destroyed and the vegetation line moved 15 meters landward between January 2020 and May 2021 (Fig. 20) due to the 2020 hurricane season.
+Hurricane Nichols in September 2021 also caused damage to the park and more erosion to the beach.

-Figure 22.
-GPS mapping by Brazosport HS students of (A)shoreline positions at SURF2 and (B) vegetation line positions at QUIN1 from April 2019 through May 2022.
+Figure 20.
+GPS mapping by Brazosport HS students of vegetation line positions at QUIN1 from April 2019 through May 2023.